sf-wdi-39/schedule/homework/week-03.md

 To submit on today's [pulse check](https://docs.google.com/forms/d/e/1FAIpQLSe7KpquxAEpvf5gCdfEbt4RIFbmkiTKL8i_-P_9bcvG5zxnQQ/viewform): nothing-- just take the survey!

 * finish up [express intro](https://github.com/SF-WDI-LABS/express-intro)
-* come up with three questions regarding algorithms-- make sure they are clear and framed in a question format!
+* Review the objectives from this week's lessons.
+Generate three questions from these objectives -- make sure they are clear and framed in a question format!

 <!--
 ### Friday/Weekend